The starting point always when considering tenancy deposits is that they are not the landlords money.

 However, before the landlord can actually do this, there needs to be something else.

-There needs to be authority given to the landlord to use this deposit money, in the tenancy agreement.
+There needs to be authority given to the landlord to use this money, in the tenancy agreement.

-If there is no such clause, particularly if the tenancy agreement does not mention the tenancy deposit at all – then the landlord is not entitled to make any deductions and will not be able to succeed if a deduction is disputed and goes to adjudication
+If there is no such clause, particularly if the tenancy agreement does not mention the deposit at all – then the landlord is not entitled to make any deductions and will not be able to succeed if a deduction is disputed and goes to adjudication

 Deposit v. rent